 Procedure for the Establishment or Abolishment of Campus-Based Mandatory Fees

 The Student Body Fee was established at CSUN by student referendum.
-For more information or questions, contact the System Budget Office in the CSU Chancellor’s Office at (562) 951-4560.
+For more information or questions, please contact the System Budget Office in the CSU Chancellor’s Office at (562) 951-4560.